skip to Main Content

 Although morphological segmentation is essential to NLP, it also presents several challenges.

-One of the significant challenges is the ambiguity that arises from homonyms, words with multiple meanings based on the context in which they are used.
+One significant challenge is the ambiguity that arises from homonyms, words with multiple meanings based on their context.

-Another challenge is the complexity of languages with rich morphological systems where words can be compounded, inflected, or agglutinated.
+Another challenge is the complexity of languages with rich morphological systems where words can be compounded, inflected, or agglutininated.
 This can make developing and applying consistent analysis rules across different languages difficult.

 Segmenting Objects in a Scene